Eastern Illinois men's basketball upsets Iowa at Carver-Hawkeye Arena

+“If you play well, anything can happen," Eastern Illinois coach Marty Simmons said.
+“We’ve had our dauber down for the first part of the season.
+We’ve lost so many games, that’s easy to do."

+The Panthers hadn’t beaten a Division I opponent this season until winning Saturday at IUPUI, and had lost to Big Ten opponents Illinois (by 30) and Ohio State (by 23) earlier in the season.

-The win was EIU's fourth ever against a Power Five Conference school, the others coming in 1974, 1987 and 2019.
-The EIU win also snapped Iowa's 24-game home non-conference win streak.
-Iowa was a 30-plus point favorite on FANDUEL SPORTSBOOK.
+The win was EIU's fourth ever against a Power Five Conference school, the others coming in 1974 (Mississippi), 1987 (Wisconsin) and 2017 (Missouri).

-Iowa (8-4) looked in control from the tip with an 18-4 run to start the game, but EIU (4-9) whittled the lead to five after a Caleb Donaldson 3-pointer with 3:46 left in the half.
+Iowa (8-4) looked in control in Wednesday's game from the tip with an 18-4 run to open, but EIU (4-9) whittled the lead to five after a Caleb Donaldson 3-pointer with 3:46 left in the half.
 Iowa led 45-37 at half, but a pair of dunks by Kinyon Hodges early in the second half sparked a 9-2 run by the Panthers, who closed the Iowa lead to one with 16:17 left.

 A 3-pointer by Yaakema Rose Jr., with 14:31 gave the Panthers their first lead of the second half.
 The margin grew to four on another pair of back-to-back dunks by Hodges sparking an 8-3 run.